arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 ### PCIe Connector
-**Note:** Only USB, I2C and USIM is available.
-PCIe functionality is reserved for future use and is not supported at this time
+**Note:** The Mini PCIe slot supports USB, I2C, and USIM interfaces.
+PCIe functionality is available for use with the Arduino Pro 4G Module Global variant (SKU: TPX00200), Pro 4G Module EMEA variant (SKU: TPX00201) and other compatible modules.

 | Pin | **Function** | **Type**     | **Description**                         |
 | --- | ------------ | ------------ | --------------------------------------- |